jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Thanks to our beloved online streaming, pandemic worries are easily replaced with tales of passionate love, fantastic magic spells, and galaxies far far away.

-Stories are compelling because they're so simple.
+We're addicted to stories because they're so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
-This moral clarity tells us precisely who the heroes and villains are, and thus lets us commit our emotions.
+This moral clarity tells us precisely who the heroes and villains are, and therefore lets us commit our emotions.

 We can thus cherish Romeo and Juliet because we understand their love is beautiful and worth dying for!
 While their families' rivalry is ignorant and stupid.
 We get why Luke Skywalker's rebellion is righteous and worth fighting for!
-And know Darth Vader's empire, it's hellish and must be destroyed.
+And know Darth Vader's empire is hellish and must be destroyed.

 But our emotions don't change the story.
 Even the main character's feelings mean so very little to the final outcome.

-That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, fight using real-life objects like wands and lightsabers.
+That's why all characters, from Hogwarts students to Jedi Knights, Lord Voldemort to Sith Lords, don't battle using emotions.
+They fight with real-life objects like wands and lightsabers.

 And that's why we all love Netflix.
 Because we enjoy the drama of discovering if the light or dark side better controls the power of magic, the Force, and, most important, technology.